yihui/yihui.org/content/en/2018-07-11-embed-file.md

 slug: embed-file
 ---

 Sometimes it is even hard for myself to believe how long it would take for me to implement a simple feature.
-Last year, when I saw Steven Fazzio's [**blogdown** feature request](https://github.com/rstudio/blogdown/issues/106) on Github (to embed the Rmd source file in the HTML output so readers can download it), I had an idea how to implement it.
+Last year, when I saw Steven Fazzio's [**blogdown** feature request](https://github.com/rstudio/blogdown/issues/106) on GitHub (to embed the Rmd source file in the HTML output so readers can download it), I had an idea how to implement it.
 I knew it wouldn't be hard.

 Actually two years ago, Noam Ross sent [a pull request](https://github.com/rstudio/rmarkdown/pull/708) to the **rmarkdown** repo, which was related to Steven's request.
 I felt the implementation could be easier.